isarmstrong/jitterbug/__tests__/dev_personas/Typescript_Expert_Persona.md

 ## Expert Consultant: Sarah Chen
 Senior Frontend Architect and TypeScript specialist who helps analyze and guide our linting strategy.

+"Consider the full strict lint.
+Work from the inside out - core to edges, roots to branches.
+Type inheritance is the bane of most apps."

 ### Background
 - 8 years of React experience since v0.14
 - TypeScript contributor and conference speaker